ASharpPen/Valheim.CustomRaids/README.md

 ## Supplemental raid file "custom_raids.supplemental.my_raid_name.cfg"

-Exactly as for the main raid file.
+Exactly as for the main raid file (custom_raids.raids.cfg).
 This is simply to allow for easy splitting into multiple files, and for others to easily add new raids to Custom Raids.

 ## Just disable the trolls please